 At Gonzalez & Cartwright, P.A., our legal representation is always smart, insightful, and thorough.
 We also strive to bring a level of humanity into our legal practice.
 Our clients represent more than just a paycheck to us, and we prove this by offering personal support to our clients and to the local community as a whole.
-If you have been involved in an uninsured or underinsured motorist accident in Hollywood or elsewhere in South Florida and have questions about your rights, contact our offices at 561-533-0345, or toll-free at 888-888-3903, to schedule a free consultation today.
+If you have been involved in an uninsured or underinsured motorist accident and have questions about your rights, contact our offices at 561-533-0345, or toll-free at 888-888-3903, to schedule a free consultation today.
 We have our main office located at 813 Lucerne Ave, Lake Worth, FL 33460, as well as an office in Pompano Beach, Florida.
-You can also fill out this online form, and one of our attorneys will reach out to discuss your case.
+You can also fill out this online form, and one of our South Florida personal injury attorneys will reach out to discuss your case.

 FAQ: My child was injured in a car accident where the at-fault driver did not have sufficient insurance coverage.
 Can my insurance coverage apply?

 Yes.
 Uninsured motorist coverage typically also applies to certain family members of the individual who was insured.
 It may also apply if your child was injured by an underinsured or uninsured motorist while walking, playing outdoors, or riding his or her bicycle.

 FAQ: What is bodily injury liability insurance?
 Will it help me in an uninsured or underinsured motorist claim?